At a high level, the WordPress membership plugin can run a successful member-focused online business.

 For professionals looking for an “All-in-one” LMS and membership plugin.
 Prices start at $99 per month for a single site.
 Free demo available.

-AccessAlly is one of the lesser-known but arguably amongst some of the best membership plugins.
+AccessAlly is one of the lesser-known but arguably among some of the best membership plugins.
 It brings the power of membership and learning management systems into one powerful and truly “all-in-one” platform.
 Nothing about this plugin is half-cooked or left for 3rd-party plugins to extend functionality where others lack.

 While it doesn’t come cheap (starting at $99/month), it’s no doubt worth every penny if you’re looking for a plugin that does it all.
 Unlike Memberpress and some other membership plugins in this list, AccessAlly is both a membership plugin and a learning management system.